iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Does a Traffic Ticket Work In Iowa?

 Iowa traffic tickets, also known as citations, are official notices issued to road users who commit traffic infractions.
-An officer who issues a traffic ticket will record information such as:
+An officer who issues a traffic ticket may record information such as:

 • The name of the driver